How to get a mortgage when you’re self-employed

 So, if you’re planning on applying for a mortgage soon, an important first step is finding a trusted accountant.
 Accountants can also take care of parts of the application such as producing an SA302 form and completing an Accountant’s Certificate if needed (we’ll talk more about those soon).

-Pro Tip: With so many accountants to choose from, finding the right one for your business can be overwhelming.
+Top Tip: With so many accountants to choose from, finding the right one for your business can be overwhelming.
 If you’re looking for some advice, check out our short guide on how to choose an accountant for your small business.
+Alternatively, to learn more about hiring an accountant online, which is especially useful during COVID-19, read our guide to getting an online accountant for your small business 💻

 But, what if you don’t have two years’ worth of accounts?